Social media after a break-up: the dos and don’ts

 – Unfriend them on Facebook and stop following on Twitter and Instagram.
 Even though this may seem harsh it’s better in the long run because it will help resist the temptation to cyber stalk.
 If you are friends with a lot of his or her friends, it may be worth culling those you wouldn’t keep in touch with were it not for your ex

 – Resist going through their photos and status updates trying to track their movements or find answers to unanswered questions

 – Give yourself a complete break from social media if you find the compulsion is too much

 – Treat people as you would like to be treated.
 Imagine how you would feel if someone was keeping tabs on you without your knowledge or telling all your Facebook friends how much you hurt them.
 In the long run you will feel better knowing you have behaved with dignity

 – Use your own updates as a means of revenge or as a tool to hurt your ex’s feelings

 – Make personal remarks, especially ones that could be regarded as defamatory.
 The laws of libel draw little distinction between publishing on Twitter or in a newspaper and you could be liable.
 Moan to your friends as much as you like but keep it off public platforms

 – Under any circumstances log on to social media while drunk

-– Don’t make your relationship break up into a public soap opera – retain your dignity and have those difficult conversations face to face and in private if possible.
+– Make your break-up into a public soap opera – retain your dignity and have those difficult conversations in private if possible

 If a lot of your relationship was conducted online and you are finding it difficult not to spy, stalk or rant – or that you have a lot of mutual friends and their status’ keep you in touch with what is going on with your ex, maybe it is time to take a break from those sites altogether while you get over the relationship.
 Tell the people who are your friends that you are going offline for a while – 21 days is long enough to break a bad habit – and use that time to pursue other interests, lick your wounds and reconnect with people who love and support you.